 We will be revitalizing our Henderson Place property so we are not leasing new units at this time.
 For more information on our single-family units, please contact our property management team here or text 404-856-6521.

-HDDC urban agricultural program focuses on providing access to fresh and affordable foods and creating collaborative initiatives with farmers, local business owners and local residents to build an urban agricultural ecosystem.
+Our urban agriculture program focuses on providing access to fresh and affordable foods and creating collaborative initiatives with farmers, local business owners, and local residents to build an urban agricultural ecosystem.

 Our Urban Farming & Agriculture Catalyst: Front Porch

-Front Porch development is the first catalytic project on Auburn Avenue in 15 years and includes new ground up construction and the renovation of two existing historic retail buildings along Auburn Avenue.
+The Front Porch development is the first catalytic project on Auburn Avenue in 15 years and includes new ground-up construction and the renovation of two existing historic retail buildings along Auburn Avenue.
 Front Porch is a community-driven development project that will combat social and racial inequality.
 It infuses key elements of environmentally and economically sustainable infrastructure, urban agriculture, and commerce into the neighborhood economy.